aeabbott/lucky-socks-client/README.md

 ### Core RQs:
 1. As a user, I want to be able to “create/log” a race distance and time I have ran.
-  1.1 User enters:
+  1. User enters:
-    1.1.1 Race Date
+    1. Race Date
-    1.1.2 Race Time- Hours, Mins, Seconds
+    1. Race Time- Hours, Mins, Seconds
-      1.1.2.1 If a field is left blank- default to zero 1.1.2.2 Mins is the only field required
+      1. If a field is left blank- default to zero
+      1. Mins is the only field required
-      1.1.2.3 Open question- can they enter 1:01 as 61 and will it still work 1.2.1 Race Distance- Drop Down box
+      1.Open question- can they enter 1:01 as 61 and will it still work 1.Race Distance- Drop Down box
-	      1.2.1.1 Half
+	      1. Half
-	      1.2.1.2 Full
+	      1. Full
-    1.3.1 Race Name
+    1. Race Name
-	  1.4.1 Race Location
+	  1.Race Location
 2. As a user, I want to be able to edit a race and distance and time I have ran.
 	1. Editable fields are:
 	        1. All fields